All Episodes

 Now, let me go through in detail why this is absolutely a bogus move on their part.

-It's just important facts matter in particular cases here.
+Facts matter in particular cases here.

-Now you've got to remember if you review the charges of Professor Ford, her allegations were made back in July.
+Now, you've got to remember, if you review the charges of Professor Ford, her allegations were made back in July.

 Now we need one more week.

-The way when she met with Judge Kavanaugh, she had privately been offering help to get a radical attorney, who, by the way, didn't believe Paula Jones would think Paula Jones having Bill Clinton exposing himself to her and saying, kiss it.
+The way when she met with Judge Kavanaugh, she had privately been offering help to get a radical attorney who, by the way, didn't believe Paula Jones would think Paula Jones having Bill Clinton exposing himself to her and saying, kiss it.

 She didn't think that was a big deal.